xullnn/ls_pull_over_push/210/answers.md

 - strings.
 - But sometimes js allow a convenient syntax like `let object = { 1: 'a', b: c }`
-  - when creating the object, the keys are not string-like but they will be.
+  - when creating the object, the keys are not string-like but they are.

 How to use a regex to determine if a string contains certain pattern and return a boolean value?